BONUS EPISODE: Elon Musk at Code Conference 2021

 And

-when they do so, and I think to some degree vicariously we we all go with them you know when
+when they do so, and I think to some degree vicariously, we all go with them.

-in the Apollo program when they landed on the moon yeah it was just a handful of individuals on the moon but we all went with them vicariously humanity went with them like
+In the Apollo program, when they landed on the moon, Yeah, it was just a handful of individuals on the moon, but we all went with them, vicariously.
+Humanity went with them.

 And that's inspiring, I think, to kids everywhere.